-Importation of aquatic animals and aquatic animal products for retail trade for human consumption from a country, zone or compartment not declared free from infection with P. olseni
+Importation or transit of aquatic animal products for retail trade for human consumption regardless of the infection with P. olseni status of the exporting country, zone or compartment

-- 1) Competent Authorities should not require any conditions related to infection with P. olseni, regardless of the infection with P. olseni status of the exporting country, zone or compartment, when authorising the importation or transit of the following commodities which have been prepared and packaged for retail trade and which comply with Article 5.4.2.: - a) mollusc meat (chilled and frozen); and - b) half-shell molluscs (chilled and frozen).
+- Competent Authorities should not require any conditions related to P. olseni, regardless of the infection with P. olseni status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animal products that have been prepared and packaged for retail trade and which comply with Article 5.4.2.: - a) mollusc meat (chilled and frozen); and - b) half-shell molluscs (chilled and frozen).

-Certain assumptions have been made in assessing the safety of the aquatic animal products listed above.
+Certain assumptions have been made in assessing the safety of the aquatic animal products mentioned above.
 Member Countries should refer to these assumptions at Article 5.4.2. and consider whether the assumptions apply to their conditions.

-For these commodities Member Countries may wish to consider introducing internal measures to address the risks associated with the commodity being used for any purpose other than for human consumption.
+For these aquatic animal products Member Countries may wish to consider introducing internal measures to address the risks associated with the aquatic animal products being used for any purpose other than for human consumption.

-When importing aquatic animals or aquatic animal products, other than those referred to in point 1 above, of species referred to in Article 11.6.2. from a country, zone or compartment not declared free from infection with P. olseni, the Competent Authority of the importing country should assess the risk and apply appropriate risk mitigation measures.
+2) When importing aquatic animal products, other than those referred to in point 1 above, derived from a species referred to in Article 11.6.2. from a country, zone or compartment not declared free from infection with P. olseni, the Competent Authority of the importing country should assess the risk and apply appropriate risk mitigation measures.